The Wicker King by K. Ancrum (The Wicker King, #1)

 This is primarily about someone having difficult telling apart fantasy and reality, and the best friend doing his best to help.
 There are voices of reason trying to provide stability at various points, but the extent to which they do or do not succeed is crucial to the story, so take care of yourselves and check the CWs before proceeding.

-CW for child neglect, depression, drowning, self harm, mental illness, confinement, forced institutionalization, pyromania, panic attack, violence.
+CW for sexual content (brief), ableist language (brief), toxic friendship, child neglect, depression, drug use (smoking), alcohol, drowning, self harm, mental illness, confinement, forced institutionalization, fire/fire injury, panic attack, violence.

 BTB 2021 Reading Challenge (QAOC)